GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

       - Haskell based?
       - C based??
-    - we generate list of datapoints, log messages & types, & documentation (see /documentation and usability/ above).
+    - we generate list of datapoints, log messages & types, & documentation (see *documentation and usability* above).

 - Various design principles
   - when we switch to new tracing and use *NT-PRTCL*: there should be no lost capabilities, and minimal performance cost.
-  - tracing itself should be /pay as you go/ as much as possible:
+  - tracing itself should be *pay as you go* as much as possible:
     - few/zero computation costs for *any* traces we have disabled statically.
     - few/zero computation costs for traces we disable dynamically.